hapax/hapax.github.io/assets/chuzenji.md

 On the northern shore, Chuzenji has a single backstreet, pitched up the hill at Kegon waterfall in the east (the middle of the "V"), and running like a droplet back into the lake as the road crawls westward.
-Little Forest Inn is near this westward fall, cushioned in between an enormous shed and an empty weedlot.
+Little Forest Inn is near the westward fall, cushioned in between an enormous shed and an empty weedlot.
-I descent into this little forest, so poetically apposition to the guesthouse, and take in the wet petrichor of the tall grass.
+I leave the convenience store, armed with an array of flavoured pretzels, and cut up concrete stairs to the backstreet.
-So much for the marshland.
+The weedlot is a little forest, poetically appose to the guesthouse, and I clamber over a fence and down a stonewall to take in its wet petrichor.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake9.png" />